Geodego/nd0821-c2-build-model-workflow-starter/README.md

 ## Code organisation

-The pipeline is made of six components each represented by a folder:
+The pipeline is made of seven components each represented by a folder:
-  - get_data: download and log the data
+  - components/get_data: download and log the data
-  - eda: exploratory data analysis.
+  - src/eda: exploratory data analysis.
 Used for basic cleaning
-  - basic_cleaning: preprocess the raw data
+  - src/basic_cleaning: preprocess the raw data
-  - data_check: Regroup tests on our data.
+  - src/data_check: Regroup tests on our data.
 This is done using Pytest.
-  - segregate: split data in train/test
+  - components/train_val_test_splits: split data in train/test
-  - train_random_forest: Fit the random forest.
+  - src/train_random_forest: Fit the random forest.
-  - evaluate
+  - coponents/test_regression_model: evaluate the model

 The pipeline as represented by W&B after running the code is as follow:
 ![](images/wnb_pipeline.png)